For cPanel & WHM 11.44

 You can set up SSL/TLS for your server in WHM's SSL/TLS interface (Home >> SSL/TLS).
 The SSL/TLS interface allows you to configure how SSL/TLS certificates will run on your server.

 An SSL certificate is an electronic document that uses the

-- Encryption — Encodes data to ensure that if someone intercepts the transmission, that they cannot understand it.
+- Encryption – encodes data so that no one who intercepts the transmission can understand it.